organix/mycelia/OED.md

   * Capabilities can be distinguished from other data-types
   * Easy-to-implement encode/decode
   * Encoded data is navigable without fully decoding
-  * Efficient to use as an in-memory data format
+  * Reasonbly efficient to use as an in-memory data format

 ## Design